storj/storj/docs/blueprints/referral-manager-v1.md

 _Referral Manager CLI_

 1. `referral-manager start --tokens-per-user=3 <satelliteURL1> <satelliteURL2> ...` initiates the invitation token generation process.
 The `--dry-run` flag can optionally be added to run the process without actually generating tokens.
 The dry run allows for estimating how many new tokens would be created by the command.
-2. The Referral Manager queries the `users` table for all users where `new_tokens < flags.tokens_per_user` and where the satellite matches one of the CLI-provided satellite URLs.
+2. The Referral Manager queries both `users` and `tokens` tables for all users where `new_tokens + unredeemed_tokens < flags.tokens_per_user` and where the satellite matches one of the CLI-provided satellite URLs.
 These are the "eligible users".
 3. The Referral Manager will count the number of eligible users and calculate the number of tokens needed to bring each user up to `tokens_per_user`.
 If `--dry-run` is set, these values will be returned to the CLI for output and the process will end.
-Otherwise, the `users` table will be updated to set `new_tokens` to `tokens_per_user` for each eligible user, and the values will be returned to the CLI for output.
+Otherwise, the `users` table will be updated to set `new_tokens` to `tokens_per_user - unredeemed_tokens` for each eligible user, and the values will be returned to the CLI for output.

 _Referral Link Redemption_